-S. Africa's Zuma Leaves Office As He Entered — Accused Of Corruption
+South Africa's Zuma Leaves Office As He Entered — Accused Of Corruption

 Ramaphosa led the black mineworkers' union during the 1980s.
 He was the ANC's main negotiator with the white government over the terms of ending apartheid.

-But after the transition, Ramaphosa lost out in internal ANC battles to succeed Mandela, and has spent much of the past two decades amassing a fortune as a businessman.
+But after the transition, Ramaphosa lost out in internal ANC battles to succeed Mandela, and he has spent much of the past two decades amassing a fortune as a businessman.

 Supporters consider him an experienced, capable manager with a low-key style.

-However, critics say he's lost touch with poor blacks and is more in tune with the country's wealthy elite.
-He's never been a charismatic speaker and doesn't inspire younger South Africans who know him mostly, or entirely, in the post-apartheid years.
+However, critics say he has lost touch with poor blacks and is more in tune with the country's wealthy elite.
+He has never been a charismatic speaker and doesn't inspire younger South Africans who know him mostly, or entirely, in the post-apartheid years.

 South Africa has developed a black middle class and can boast the most advanced and diverse economy on the continent.
 Yet millions of impoverished blacks are still waiting for a leadership that can deliver on its promises.